Tips: How to choose the cut of your jeans?

 We sometimes ignore them a little, but the details are important!

 Pockets are a very telling example.
-Sometimes, when you see a pair of jeans from the back, you feel something is wrong without being able to explain it.
-This is because pockets are a rather difficult element to achieve, which can have a lot of impact on the structure of the room.
+Sometimes, when you see a pair of jeans from the back, you feel that something is wrong without being able to explain it.
+This is because pockets are a rather difficult element to achieve, which can greatly affect the structure of the piece.

-The more imposing they are, the more they hide the shapes and give a retro look to the room .
-If they are too small, on the contrary, they can have a slightly feminine side by emphasizing the curve of the buttocks too much.
-You need to find the balance that suits you!
+The bigger they are, the more they hide the shapes and give a retro look to the room .
+If they are too small, on the contrary, they can have a slightly feminine side by highlighting the curve of the buttocks too much.
+You have to find the balance that suits you!

-Seemingly nothing, pockets play a role in the final balance of your jeans.
+Without seeming to, pockets play on the final balance of your jeans.

-A thin cuff (approximately 2 to 4 cm) will serve to further structure the lower leg and can be useful for those who want to add thickness to their silhouette.
+A thin cuff (about 2 to 4 cm) will serve to structure the lower leg a little more and can be useful for those who want to add thickness to their silhouette.
 If it is very high, it will have a retro side and will be very suitable for a workwear look.

 What are semi-slim jeans anyway?

-We've been harping on about this famous semi-slim for several years now.
-It's the cut that highlights you the most, it's the cut that's most easy to wear, it's the cut that slims your legs...
-In short, we like semi-slim!
+We've been harping on about this famous semi-slim for a few years now.
+It's the cut that flatters you the most, it's the cut that's easiest to wear, it's the cut that slims your legs...
+In short, we love the semi-slim!

-Yes, but I can't count the number of questions we received that basically said "I'm looking for a semi-slim but no brand has a fit with that name."
-And it's true, we gave some advice 5 years ago already , but the market has changed since then.
-So we said to ourselves that it was time to take stock.
+Yes, but I can't count the number of questions we've received that basically said "I'm looking for a semi-slim but no brand has a cut with that name".
+And it's true, we gave some advice 5 years ago , but the market has changed since then.
+So we thought it was time to take stock.

 Let's start at the beginning: Strictly speaking, "semi-slim" is not a cut in itself.
-It's more of a cut family that gives the desired result: fitted, but not tight.
+It's more of a family of cuts that gives an expected result: fitted, but not tight.

 For the vast majority of us, this is a relatively simple effect to obtain.
-This is precisely what most brands seek to do with their “standard” models, because it is a rendering that is very appreciated today, in line with current aesthetic standards.
-And beyond the trends, it's quite simply a cut that works, which enhances most bodies.
+This is precisely what most brands are trying to do with their "standard" models, because it is a very popular result today, in line with current aesthetic standards.
+And beyond the trends, it is simply a cut that works, which enhances most body types.

-Semi-slim is generally a "mid-rise" size, which fits all body types without significantly modifying the silhouette .
+Semi-slim is generally a "mid-rise" size, which suits all body types without changing the silhouette much .

-Below we find a fitted upper leg, which follows the shape of the thighs without compressing them.
+Below is a fitted upper leg, which hugs the shape of the thighs without compressing them.
 This allows the jeans to remain comfortable, while flattering the leg line.

-The knee has little excess fabric, and the entire lower leg is fitted, with a slightly conical shape, gradually tightening to reach an opening of 16 to 18 cm.
+The knee has little excess fabric, and the entire lower leg is fitted, with a slightly tapered shape, gradually narrowing to a 16-18cm opening.

-Everyone can therefore wear any type of shoes without ending up with a not very elegant “clown feet” effect.
+So anyone can wear any type of shoe without ending up with an unstylish "clown feet" effect.

 Here is the rendering of a semi-slim on a "standard" morphology, without artifice.
 The thighs and buttocks are well defined, and the cut is close to the body without sticking to Lucas.